How to scale

 Scaling your business can seem like a daunting process.
 This checklist can help you navigate some of the common pitfalls of scaling and decide whether the process is right for your business – before you start.

-This checklist does not guarantee that your scaling journey will be successful.
-However, we hope it gives you an idea of what is involved and how you can prepare.
-You may need to consider more or less information about your business than what is set out below.
-This will change depending on the individuals involved.
+This checklist is not part of an application process for Angel Investment.
+However, we hope it gives you an idea of what is involved and what you need to do to prepare.
+Angels may ask for more or less information about your business and the finance you need than what is set out below.
+This will change depending on individuals involved.

 Is there a real need for your product or service?
 Who will buy it and why?
 Does the market want it?